simpsondl/genetic-interactions-smk/README.md

 The provided configuration file in `config/` will reproduce the analyses as presented in our manuscript; by adjusting these parameters, researchers can easily re-analyze our data as desired (e.g., with different filtering thresholds, or thresholds for determining hits).

+Data presented in our manuscript, along with data from two other manuscripts, are also available through our interactive data portal: [https://parpi.princeton.edu/map]

 ## Layout

 - `config/` - configuration files (primary: `config.yaml`).